Social media is a powerful weapon when it comes to helping marketers and salespeople connect with prospects, leads and

 With the busy lives many are living, it’s difficult to capture and retain somebody’s attention span.
 Likewise, we need all the help we can get to ensure others are paying attention and consume the content we create.

 If a picture is worth a thousand words, then having a useful photo resource and tools like a photo editor or collage maker on hand is vital for any B2B marketer.

 However, marketers should be cautious not to infringe on anybody’s copyright.
 So, you have to respect the work and the rights of others.
 If not, it could come back and haunt you.

 One way to prevent this is to take advantage of a free stock photo website.
 Websites like Unsplash, Pexels, and Gratisography allow B2B marketers to collect images from photographers who have allowed permission for anybody to use them.

-Using images on social media will allow you to gain attention, build loyalty and increase engagement.
+Using images or infographics on social media will allow you to gain attention, build loyalty and increase engagement.
 If you are interested in standing out, create a visual brand identity as you would prepare a business plan.